Workiva/react_testing_library/doc/migration_guides/expectations.md

 - `queryBy`
 - `findBy`

-and that `getBy` APIs will fail the test while others will just return `null` if the query fails.
+and that `getBy` / `findBy` APIs will fail the test while others will just return `null` if the query fails.

-Because `getBy` will actually fail the test instead of returning nothing, those queries can be used as expectations all on their own.
+Because `getBy` / `findBy` will actually fail the test instead of returning nothing, those queries can be used as expectations all on their own.
 Below is an example differentiating how this would have worked in OverReact Test with how it works in RTL.

 <details>